 The requirements for a community building on the site have been extensively explored through multiple community consultations.
 A need has been identified for a community building that is accessible and open all the time.
 It should be a domestic scale and easy to heat, to complement the large halls that already exist in the village.
 Workshop space, a library of things, laundry and overflow bedrooms were also seen as valuable additions to the community.

 We carried out a consultation with the village about the communal building and the most popular need was for a community run café that would be open during the day on most days of the week.
-Large glass doors that can be opened will allow a natural extension to the café in good weather.
+Large glass doors that can be opened would allow a natural extension to a café in good weather.

-The guest bedrooms would be for the residents of the 12 flats.
-Rather than living in a larger home with bedrooms empty for most of the year, this will enable residents to live in a smaller flat and have friends and family stay in the overflow bedrooms.
+The guest bedrooms would be prioritised for the residents of the 12 flats.
+Rather than living in a larger home with bedrooms empty for most of the year, this would enable residents to live in a smaller flat and have friends and family stay in the overflow bedrooms.
 One of the bedrooms could be used as a treatment room for visiting therapists to provide local treatments.

-The shared greenhouse and growing beds will allow the residents and other Hook Norton villagers access to a protected growing space to reduce reliance on shop-bought food.
+The shared greenhouse and growing beds would allow the residents and other Hook Norton villagers access to a protected growing space to reduce reliance on shop-bought food.